Religious tolerance: Religious tolerance in Medieval Iberia

 The perception of these unions however varied: Interfaith unions were commonly regarded by the dominant groups as legitimate alliances, while the perception of such unions by subordinated communities was often one of coercion or exploitation.
 Even the recipient group of the bride could view such unions with suspicion, fearing a loss of status or internal cohesion through the integration of outsiders.

 Over time inter-religious marriages evolved into a habitus, an embedded social practice of interfaith coexistence and secret religious duality, notably among Crypto-Christians and Crypto-Muslims.
 As such, interfaith marriage in al-Andalus reveals the complex, lived dimensions of tolerance beyond official doctrine.

 Jewish communities in Al-Andalus under Muslim rule experienced both opportunity and constraint.
 Unlike other communities in Europe they had a legal status as dhimmis.
 While this period is referred to as Convivencia, it had limitations.
 The Jewish community sometimes faced violence, such as the 1066 Granada massacre.
 In the 12th century, the Almohad dynasty imposed forced conversions and expulsions.
 Maimonides, for example, wrote in his Epistle to Yemen that the Muslims had “oppressed, humiliated and hated us”.

 In the 19th century, scholars of the Wissenschaft des Judentums (Science of Judaism) movement, such as Leopold Zunz and Heinrich Graetz, highlighted this period as a “Golden Age” of Jewish life.
 Graetz portrayed Al-Andalus as a place where Jews “contributed to the greatness of the country” and wrote “joyous, gay poetry”.
 These idealized images were motivated by the idea of Jewish emancipation in Europe.
 However, modern historians now view this narrative as overly romanticized and they point out that Jews remained second-class citizens under Islamic law and suffered recurring episodes of discrimination.

 A clear gap is discussed between the ideal and the actual in the story of the Moriscos of Spain, showing that religious tolerance in Iberia was fragile and conditional depending on the ruler and the dynasty.

 The Moriscos expulsion came after more than a century of conflict and mutual mistrust that followed the 1492 Christian conquest and the forced conversion or expulsion of Muslims in 1502 and 1526.
 Moriscos were suspected of secretly practicing Islam of following Arabic customs and traditions, and of resisting acculturation.
 They were believed by authorities and ecclesiastics to be a danger to both Catholic unity and national security.
 One of the main reasons for the expulsion was the uprising of the Morisco population in Alpujarras that the Spanish feared could soon be supported by the Ottomans.
 This process started in eastern Spain in 1609 and was extended to Andalusia in 1610.
 Morisco families were transported to ports and shipped mainly to North Africa and Ottoman lands.
 The expulsion depopulated entire villages, derailed local economies (especially agriculture), and marked the end of centuries of Muslim cultural contribution in southern Spain.

-The histories of Jews in Al-Andalus and Moriscos in Christian Spain reveal a fragile coexistence, challenging idealized views of medieval tolerance.